webplatform/docs-wpd/Projects/Beta_Requirements/index.md

 =Gold — November 1st 2013=

+To do by the end of this phase:

+* JavaScript reference pages
+* Accessibility material improvements
+* DOM reference pages
+* Beginners guide

+=For later=

-* ALSO TO COVER IN THIS LIST: JavaScript, Accessibility, DOM, Beginners guide, SVG, general web concepts
+, SVG, general web concepts

 =Level of content robustness we want to achieve (quality and quantity)=